|

 screw thread (some may think that excessive)

-- In Munich they usually mark tyres as they take them off,
+- In Munich they mark wheels as they take them off, with

-- Avoid grit on road.
-Always blow wheel nut to blow out
+- Always blow wheel nut to blow out grit.

 - The place that sold me summer tyres also used an electric